emmaxcojil/AI-and-Data-Science-Projects/README.md

 SVM AND MLPs PROJECT: A Support Vector Machines Learning Algorithm that assisted to accurately predict and separate disease data with 90% accuracy.

-UNSUPERVISED LEARNING PCA PROJECT: An unsupervised model using principal component analytic technique for pre-processing purposes in order to understand data and extract patterns
+UNSUPERVISED LEARNING PCA PROJECT: An unsupervised model using principal component analytic technique for pre-processing purposes in order to understand data and extract patterns.

+SUPERVISED LEARNING PROJECT: A Supervised Learning Model for Detecting Breast Cancer with 92% accuracy